nadavbar/node-cntk/README.md

 ```

 For a full, working sample of evaluating images of hand written digits using a Convolutional Neural Network model trained on the <a href="http://yann.lecun.com/exdb/mnist/">MNIST dataset</a>, please see <a href="https://github.com/nadavbar/node-cntk/blob/master/test/basic.js">this sample</a>.

-### TODO

-Current list of major work items (For full list, please refer to the issues tab):

-- [x] Basic native bindings for setDefaultDevice, loadModel, and eval.
-- [x] Basic sample with local model evaluation.
-- [ ] Extend native Model class APIs to support model inspection in JavaScript code.
-- [x] MNIST model web server sample.
-- [ ] Keras sample: train Keras model with CNTK backend and then load it in node.js.

 ## License